phalcon/documentation/docs/acl.md

 - - -

 ## Overview
 The [Phalcon\Acl][acl-acl] component offers a lightweight and straightforward method for managing Access Control Lists (ACLs) and associated permissions.
 ACLs play a crucial role in regulating access to areas and underlying objects within an application.

-In the context of programming, ACLs typically involve two key entities: the object seeking access (Role) and the object being accessed (Component or Resource).
-In Phalcon, these are referred to as [Roles][acl-role] and [Components][acl-component].
-In a practical scenario, [Roles][acl-role] define the groups of users, and [Components][acl-component] represent areas of the application.
+In programming, ACLs typically involve two key entities: the object seeking access (Role) and the object being accessed (Component or Resource).
+For Phalcon, these are called [Roles][acl-role] and [Components][acl-component].
+Looking at a practical scenario, [Roles][acl-role] define the groups of users, and [Components][acl-component] represent areas of the application.

 !!! info "Use Case"